IELTS Test Exam

 What Skills are Tested?

-The IELTS test exam is designed and developed to evaluate a candidate's level of proficiency in English language communication.
+The IELTS test is designed and developed to evaluate a candidate's level of proficiency in English language communication.
 As it is an international exam, the test content is developed to include and accept the truly international nature of English.
 For example, a number of accents like those from New Zealand, US, and Australia are used in the Listening part of the test, and all standard varieties of English are accepted in candidate responses.

-As the communication abilities required vary in different circumstances, the IELTS test exam is conducted in two different versions to test the required skills.
+As the communication abilities required vary in different circumstances, the test is conducted in two different versions to test the required skills.
 The Academic version of the test is for those aspirants who wish to pursue graduate/post-graduate education abroad.
 Many professional organizations also accept the Academic version scores.
 The General Training version of the test is for those would like to work or emigrate to predominantly English speaking countries.

 Sections of the Test

-Whether Academic or General Training, the IELTS test exam is divided into four sections, to assess and measure the candidates' abilities and skills in the four basic aspects of communication like speaking, listening, writing, and reading:
+Whether Academic or General Training, the IELTS test is divided into four sections, to assess and measure the candidates' abilities and skills in the four basic aspects of communication like speaking, listening, writing, and reading:

 - Listening: Candidates' understanding of main ideas, their ability to recognizing opinions, attitudes, and purpose of a speaker, and their ability to follow the development of an argument are evaluated here.
 All candidates get only one chance to hear the recordings.
 The test is the same for both versions of the exam.